vsushko/SchemesAnalyzer/CONTRIBUTING.md

 -----------
 If you think you have found a bug in SchemesAnalyzer, first make sure that you are testing against the latest version of SchemesAnalyzer - your issue may already have been fixed.
 If not, search the issues list on GitHub in case a similar issue has already been opened.

 It is very helpful if you can prepare a reproduction of the bug.
-In other words, provide a small test case which we can run to confirm your bug.
+In other words, provide a small test case which I can run to confirm your bug.
 It makes it easier to find the problem and to fix it.
 Test cases should be provided as a number of steps to reproduce the bug.

 Provide as much information as you can.
 The easier it is for me to recreate your problem, the faster it is likely to be fixed.